-Quantitative lateral flow test development is a considerable step forward from developing a qualitative test.
+Quantitative lateral flow assay development is a considerable step forward from developing a qualitative test.
 Translating a test line(s) into numerical data requires expert development capabilities and experience in a variety of disciplines.

 There are several important elements to consider when developing a quantitative lateral flow assay.
-In a recent interview, our Assay Development Manager explained some of the key considerations, such as calibration curve selection, the suitability of raw materials and the quality of available lateral flow reader technology.
+In the video we explained some of the key considerations, such as calibration curve selection, the suitability of raw materials and the quality of available lateral flow reader technology.

 Abingdon Health has a dedicated team of assay and reader development scientists who have experience in producing semi-quantitative and fully-quantitative assays.
 Abingdon Health develops and manufactures lateral flow immunoassays for multiple industry sectors, under ISO 9001:2015 and ISO 13485:2016 certification and GMP compliance.